The following analogy illustrates the point that ‘good nature may be a great misfortune if we do not mix prudence with it’[i]:

 Our society tends to value appearance and reputation, over against the truth and the substance of real character.

-It is not surprise then that Christians are subsequently forced into bondage to trends, neo-tolerance and ideas, which lay waste to the existence of a free and responsible representative democracy, governed by faith, reason, mercy and justice.
+It is not surprise then that Christians are subsequently forced, or sadly, sometimes surrender to trends, bad theology, and failed ideas, which lay waste to the existence of a free and responsible representative democracy, governed by faith, reason, mercy and justice.

 Perhaps that old reminder stands as true today as it did then: